Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 3.1 Health economics meets reality

-The German healthcare system is internationally recognized as high-quality, modern, and easily accessible.
-But this reputation is crumbling – especially when it comes to elective surgeries such as hip or knee replacements .
-The reason: Economic pressure and structural misincentives have thrown the system into disarray.
+The German healthcare system is internationally regarded as high-quality, modern, and easily accessible.
+However, this reputation is crumbling – especially when it comes to planned surgeries such as hip or knee .
+The reason: Economic pressures and structural perverse incentives have thrown the system off balance.

-A key problem: There is a lack of qualified staff everywhere – especially in nursing and operating room areas.
+A key problem: There is a shortage of qualified personnel everywhere – especially in nursing and in the operating room.

-- More and more professionals are leaving clinical work,
+- More and more specialists are leaving hospital work,

-- Operations have to be cancelled because no staff is available,
+- Surgeries have to be cancelled because no staff is available

-- Entire wards are being closed – not because of a lack of demand, but because of a lack of staff .
+- Entire wards are being closed – not because of low demand, but because of staff shortages .

-What this means in concrete terms is that even if a patient urgently needs hip prosthesis there is simply no one who can operate on it .
+Specifically, this means that even if a patient urgently needs hip replacement there is simply no one who can perform the surgery .

-In German hospitals, emergencies take priority .
-This is medically and ethically correct—but it has fatal consequences for chronically ill people.
+In German hospitals, the rule is: emergencies take priority .
+This is medically and ethically correct – but has fatal consequences for chronically ill people.

-- A patient with polytrauma, stroke or tumor will be operated on at any time.
+- A patient with polytrauma, stroke, or tumor will undergo surgery at any time.

-- A patient with months of pain at rest and end-stage osteoarthritis is repeatedly pushed back .
+- A patient with months of pain at rest and end-stage osteoarthritis is repeatedly put on hold .

-- Even if the affected person can hardly walk or is unable to work .
+- Even if the person affected can barely walk or is unable to work .

-As a result, hip and knee prostheses become low-priority procedures – with dramatic consequences.
+As a result, hip and knee replacements are becoming low-priority procedures – with dramatic consequences.

 3.4 Bureaucracy as a brake

 Another factor: the increasing bureaucracy in the healthcare system .
-Doctors and nurses often spend more time on documentation than on patients .
-Hospitals must perform complex coding and billing processes instead of focusing on efficient processes.
+Doctors and nurses often spend more time on documentation than with patients .
+Hospitals have to carry out complex coding and billing – instead of focusing on efficient processes.

 Consequences: